petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/managing-objects-with-headless-apis.md

    ![See that a new object definition has been added.](./managing-objects-with-headless-apis/images/01.png)

-   Click on the _Foo_ object.
-Take note of the object's ID number.
+   Click the _Foo_ object.
+Note the object's ID number.

-1. Next, use the cURL script to add a new object field to the object definition.
+1. Use the cURL script to add a new object field to the object definition.
 On the command line, execute the `ObjectField_POST_ToObjectDefinition.sh` script.
-Note, replace 1234 with your object's ID.
+Replace 1234 with your object's ID.

    ```bash
    ./ObjectField_POST_ToObjectDefinition.sh 1234
    ```

 1. In Liferay, click again on the _Foo_ object.
 Click the _Fields_ tab.
-Note that a new Able field was created.
+Note that a new Able field was added.

    ![See that a new object field has been added.](./managing-objects-with-headless-apis/images/02.png)

 1. The REST services can also be called using the Java client.
 Navigate out of the `curl` folder and into the `java` folder.
-Compile the source files with the following command:
+Compile the source files:

    ```bash
    javac -classpath .:* *.java
    ```

-1. Run the `ObjectDefinition_POST_ToInstance.java` class with the following command.
+1. Run the `ObjectDefinition_POST_ToInstance.java` class:

    ```bash
    java -classpath .:* ObjectDefinition_POST_ToInstance
    ```

-1. Take note of the _Foo_ object's ID number.
-Then run the `ObjectField_POST_ToObjectDefinition.java` class with the following command.
+1. Note the _Foo_ object's ID number.
+Then run the `ObjectField_POST_ToObjectDefinition.java` class.
 Replace 1234 with your object's ID.

    ```bash
    java -classpath .:* -DobjectDefinitionId=1234 ObjectField_POST_ToObjectDefinition
    ```

-Note that the newly created objects are still in draft status.
+Newly created objects are still in draft status.
 Make your necessary changes or modifications before publishing.
-Once objects are published, making edits become disabled.
+Once objects are published, edits are disabled.
 See [publishing object drafts](../creating-and-managing-objects/creating-objects.md#publishing-object-drafts) to learn more.

 ## Examine cURL Command